 The ratio of owner to renter income, which is a rough indicator of the degree of income inequality between these two groups, was calculated.
 A higher ratio indicates more pronounced inequality.
 By this measure, the CVRD exhibits slightly more inequality between tenure groups than BC in general.
-Electoral area E exhibits approximately the same income inequality between tenure groups as the CVRD as a whole.
+Electoral area I exhibits significantly more income inequality between tenure groups as the CVRD.